michaelwest/michaelwest.github.io/posts/simplednd.md

 # Simple D&D
-A simplified ruleset to help making D&D narratives more accessible.
+A simplified ruleset to help make playing D&D more accessible, in order to encourage new narratives.

 ## Motivation
 D&D provides a great framework for imaginative thinking.
 But its complex rules are intimidating for prospective players and even more so for prospective DMs.
 Even the [Basic Rules](https://www.dndbeyond.com/sources/basic-rules) have fifteen chapters and four appendices.
 This is a barrier for people with interesting narrative ideas from expressing those in a game.
 They can also dramatically slow the pace of gameplay for inexperienced players, implying a greater time commitment.
 The goal here is to produce something at the complexity level of a moderate board game.
 It is focused on one-shot adventures rather than levelling up over time; it is also mainly focused on early characters, but could be extended for higher-level characters.
 There is an emphasis on encouraging role-playing through allowing DM discretion within a general framework, rather than strict enumeration.